Heat Shrink Tubing

 Electronic Cable Manufacturers

-There are numerous electronic cable manufacturers for PVC cables, but far less for STJ cables.
-One of the easiest types of copper cables to manufacturer (wire or cable) is that with PVC insulation because it’s basically the starting point of “normal” without any bells and whistles.
+There are numerous electronic cable manufacturers for PVC cables, but far fewer for STJ cables.
+One of the easiest types of copper cables to manufacture (wire or cable) is that with PVC insulation because it’s basically the starting point of “normal” without any bells and whistles.
 The most basic indoor wire that is meant to connect electricity will have no need to resist gas, oil or outdoor environmental conditions.
 When applications require insulation to resist gas, oil and outdoor environmental conditions the wire and cable engineers will need to design a material that will resist those elements for many years.
-Luckily, in 2017 we don’t have to worry about a customer cable in this situation because higher voltages and temperatures are quite common and so aren’t the cables to support the demand.
+We don’t have to worry about a custom cable in this situation because higher voltages and temperatures are quite common and so are the cables to support the demand.

 Industry favorites for designing, engineering and manufacturing PVC multiconductor electronic cables are General Cable, Quabbin Wire, Alpha Wire and Belden.
-Just like in most industries there is recognition by brand name which is no different in the wire and cable industry.
-Alpha and Belden both have strong brand recognition and hold huge market share in much more than just PVC electronic cables.
-They each have multiple proprietary trademark cables that only they can sell, of course, at a slightly inflated price.
+Just like in most industries, there is brand name recognition for wire and cable companies.
+Alpha and Belden both have strong brand recognition and hold huge market shares in much more than just PVC electronic cables.
+They each have multiple proprietary trademark cables that only they can sell, but, of course, at a slightly inflated price.
 However, if you want more reasonably priced cables that hold approvals with UL, CSA, etc., you can go with General Cable or Quabbin Wire for your needs.
-General Cable has a brand called “CAROL” cables but they aren’t overpriced, in fact they are very competitive considering.
+General Cable’s brand “CAROL” cables are competitively priced.

-You’ll be able to review the product total and the services total separately at the bottom of the page.
-You’ll also see a picture of the cable with the jacket and conductor insulation removed, so that you can see how the cable will look when it arrives.
+You’ll be able to review the product total and service total separately at the bottom of the page.
+You’ll also see a picture of the cable with the jacket and conductor insulation removed so that you can see how the cable will look when it arrives.